taylorhxu/taylorhxu.github.io/_posts/2014-11-12-why-am-i-so-obsessed-with-wearable-activity-trackers.md

 Maybe I am upset about all the Apple Watch, Microsoft Band.
 Those products are just simple fitness tracker that count your steps, check your heartbeat, and follow you on runs.

-But I need MORE.
+But I need more.
 A lot more.
+I think in the very near future, that Google could work on the healthcare and fitness aspects of wearable devices, perhaps adding more functionalities to Google Glass.

 Once my friend sent me a link on How the Napa earthquake affected bay area sleepers posted on Jawbone’s blog, I suddenly felt the urge to get a Jawbone fitness tracker.
 A company does its analysis based on the data its customers given, psychologically, it creates a good impression.